-I am currently enrolled in business school and am taking a statistics and probability class, and this week’s lesson is about decision trees.
+I am currently enrolled in business school and am taking a data and decisions class, and this week’s lesson is about decision trees.
 Two of the textbook examples are based on an oil deal and lawn mower installment plan.
 A better way for me to learn this concept is to use an example that I can relate to - fashion.

 In the decision trees, there is an expected monetary value associated with each choice, and the point of the exercise is to determine which has the highest value to the decision maker, or in the case of costs, which has the lowest value.
 The values are determined by the costs and likelihood of different outcomes at a future point in time.

 Applying this concept to shopping for fashion items, I’m going to create a decision tree to compare these 3 obsessions:

 All 3 products are high quality and built to last, but to calculate its personal value to me, I need to consider how long I would have this item before I’m over it and want a new one to replace it.
 I will also estimate resale values at that point in time.
 I’m guessing that after 3 years, the likelihood that I’ll no longer want them is as follows: